-A stained metal door flung open and slammed noisily against the cement walls with a sharp crack before stilling restlessly, aimlessly onto the back wall.
-The slow haunting creaks resounded inside the empty cells when dark shadows flickered eerily from the dimly lit stairway.
+A stained metal door flung open and slammed noisily against the cement walls with a sharp crack before it stilled restlessly, aimlessly onto the back wall.
+The slow, haunting creaks resounded inside the empty cells when dark shadows flickered eerily from the dimly lit stairway.

 Her long obsidian hair was matted to her face from the blood that smeared her cheeks and chin in long streaks.
-The thick liquid dripped down dark sooty lashes and colored her pale alabaster skin maroon in ghastly and grotesque streaks.
+The thick liquid dripped down her dark sooty lashes and colored her pale skin maroon in ghastly and grotesque streaks.

 Disgusting and useless.

 “Tsk.
-Such a waste."
-The other woman responded after slamming the metal doors closed and leaving the petite woman crumpled on the floor behind them.
+Such a waste," the other woman responded after slamming the metal doors closed and leaving the petite woman crumpled on the floor behind them.

 Silence soon engulfed the empty cell.

-The only sound to be heard was the gaspy inhale and exhale that the woman exerted.
-The petite woman had slowly managed to pull herself upright after several moments, delicate fingers curled into the cold ground while thick lashes fluttered as delicate shoulders heaved and suppressed the pitiful sobs that threatened to wrack her small form.
+After a moment to compose herself, she slowly managed to pull herself upright.
+Her delicate fingers curled into the cold ground while her thick lashes fluttered and lungs heaved to suppressed the pitiful sobs that threatened to wrack her small form.

 Where had they taken her?
 What would they do with her?

-The whispering of her fate resounded in her ears and she couldn’t help but ponder her situation.
+The whispering of her fate resounded in her ears, and she couldn’t help but ponder her situation.

 What would become of her now?

-The woman heaved a sigh while the bow of her lips curled as she frowned before wiping her face cleanly with the sleeve of her torn shirt, trying her best to clean off the blood from her face.
-Her sweat and tears helped to clean most of the maroon substance from her cheeks and chin, enough to make her features more visible.
+The woman heaved a sigh, frowning as she tried to wipe her face clean with the sleeve of her torn shirt.
+With the help of her sweat and tears, she was able to clean most of the maroon substance from her cheeks and chin, enough to make her features more visible.

+At the moment, she could only preserve her energy and wait for her chance to escape.
 Though, she was terrified that they would just let her rot down here now.

 Who could it possibly be?

-Suddenly, her memory was jolted when a man’s image was conjured in her mind’s eye, with the feel of something dark and twisted like a scary nightmare that no one could wake up from.
+Suddenly, her memory was jolted when a man’s image was conjured in her mind’s eye with the feel of something dark and twisted like a scary nightmare that no one could wake up from.

-There was no one other than- -Sasuke.
+There was no one other than—Sasuke.

-She could hear the sounds of metal dragging against the cold cement ground before a clink and snap ended it.
+She could hear the sounds of metal dragging against the cold cement before a clink and snap ended it.

 They had chained the last Uchiha up a few feet away from her.

 So her assumptions had been right.

-He could cut her down before she could even blink an eye or open her mouth to beg for her life pathetically before him.
-She doubted she could have swayed him with her pathetic pleas.
+He could cut her down before she could even blink an eye or open her mouth to beg pathetically for her life.
+And she doubted she could have swayed him with her pathetic pleas.

-Sasuke clearly didn’t recognize the woman before him.
+He clearly didn’t recognize the woman before him.

 He didn’t respond.

-They knew each other.
+After all, they knew each other.

 She couldn’t just act like they didn’t because the manners and discipline that had been instilled into her at a young age would never let her be so rude and ill-mannered.